cse-summer-series/cse-summer-series.github.io/2024/week7-8.md

 Hi all!

+I'm back from vacation (the reason for no update last week!).
 This week we'll talk about a simple Web server and URLs.

 ✅ **Do Now!
 (Do one, some, or all!)**